kennedycmr/kennedycmr.github.io/_posts/2021-01-15-docker-cheatsheet.markdown

 $folder = 'C:\Temp'
 {% endhighlight %}

 * Create a file in that folder called "setup.sh".
-The contents of the file should be:
+The contents of the file should be as follows.
+Note: becareful copying over text.
+Ensure it doesnt bring across windows control characters.
+If needed, use package dos2unix to ensure file is in the correct format.
 {% highlight bash %}
 #!/bin/bash